There are now 3 possible online modes for units:

 - Students are able to (1) interpret the classification of protected areas and their worldwide distribution; (2) analyse how political ecology helps identify the drivers behind protected area implementation; (3) evaluate the impacts of protected areas on biodiversity and local human communities; (4) critique measures to generate social, economic or environmental benefits from protected areas; and (5) evaluate the viability of the protected area approach to conservation for the 21st century.

-- Indicative assessments in this unit are as follows: (1) essay; (2) quizzes; and (3) report.
+- Indicative assessments in this unit are as follows: (1) briefing paper; (2) podcast; and (3) report and presentation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - 4 hours per week

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.